 Applicants must register with Rural Payments and Services and have a Business Reference Number (BRN).
 View the 'how to apply ' page for details.
-Nurseries in England and Wales should contact Scottish Forestry (centralscotland.cons@forestry.gov.scot) for advice before registering for the scheme.

 Applicants can work individually or collaboratively.
 Co-operative market development work must clearly be of benefit to more than one company.